Philip Francis Thomas: Later political career

 Two years later, he again became a member of the Maryland House of Delegates in 1863.
 He presented credentials as a senator-elect to the United States Senate for the term beginning March 4, 1867, but was not seated as a person "who had given aid and comfort" to the Confederate cause by way of giving money to his son "to aid him in joining the rebel army."
 The charge against him was contested in The New York Times as "partisan intolerance," and in The Chicago Times as "lawless despotism."
+However, Senator Jacob Howard of Michigan speaking to the Senate in mid-February 1868 had catalogued all of the ways in which Thomas had aided the insurrection: e.g., "only three days before he (Secretary Thomas) resigned his place as Secretary of the Treasury, the sub-treasury at Charleston, South Carolina was robbed deliberately by the rebels, plundered, taken into possession by the government there while Thomas here at Washington stands by quietly, offers no rebuke, makes no effort to defend the public treasure."
+As his reason for resignation on January 11, 1861, Thomas cited "the purpose of the Cabinet and President to enforce the collection of the customs in the port of Charleston."

 He was then elected as a Democrat to the 44th Congress from the 1st Congressional district of Maryland, serving from 1875 to 1877, and declined to be a candidate for renomination in 1876.
-He holds the record for the longest non-contiguous service within the U.S. House.

 He was an unsuccessful candidate for election to the United States Senate in 1878.
 He returned to the Maryland House of Delegates twice, in 1878 and 1883, and then resumed the practice of law in Easton.